-- 3.1 Members of the staff of the Secretariat, and the Executive Secretary (hereinafter called "employees") are international civil servants.
-Upon accepting their appointments they pledge themselves to discharge their duties faithfully and to conduct themselves with the interests of the Commission in mind. - 3.2 Employees shall at all times conduct themselves in a manner in keeping with the international nature of the Commission.
-They shall always bear in mind the loyalty, discretion and tact imposed on them by their international responsibilities in the performance of their duties.
-They shall avoid all actions, statements or public activities which might be detrimental to the Commission and its aims. - 3.3 Employees are not required to renounce either their national feelings or their political or religious convictions. - 3.4 In the performance of their duties, employees may neither seek nor accept instructions from any government, authority, organisation or person other than the Commission. - 3.5 Employees shall observe maximum discretion regarding official matters and shall abstain from making private use of information they possess by reason of their position.
-Authorisation for the release of information for official purposes shall lie with the Commission or the Executive Secretary, as the case may require.
+- 3.1.
+Members of the staff of the Secretariat, and the Executive Secretary (hereinafter called "employees") are international civil servants.
+Upon accepting their appointments, they pledge themselves to discharge their duties faithfully and to conduct themselves with the interests of the Commission in mind guided, as international civil servants, by the Standards of Conduct for the International Civil Service. - 3.2.
+Employees are not required to renounce either their national feelings or their political or religious convictions. - 3.3.
+In the performance of their duties, employees may neither seek nor accept instructions from any government, authority, organisation or person other than the Commission.